Skip to content

 D-Ring Placement: What to Use and What to Avoid

-Frame straps should attach to D-rings welded directly to the raft fabric — the large D-rings typically located on the upper side of each tube and on the raft floor.
-These are designed and bonded specifically for high-load strap attachment.
+Frame straps should attach to D-rings welded directly to the raft fabric — the large D-rings on the outside of the tubes, designed and bonded specifically for high-load strap attachment.
+Adding D-rings to the inside tubes adds extra options for lateral strength and overall integrity.

 Do not attach frame straps to: